 - Gallon covers 400 sq. feet

 This is coverage for the oil only and not diluted with any Citrus Solvent, Pine Oil, or any other thinner.

 The floor is fantastic!
 I was just cleaning it this morning with a sponge mop and it is amazing how good it looks!
 I am SO GLAD I found your site with all the how to.
 Such a WARM and DEEP look…

 Properties & Characteristics

-- A Pure Tung Oil finish will not darken with age as other finishes will.
+- Will not darken with age as other finishes will.
 It resists marring, penetrates well, elastic and unlikely to check.

 - It resists marring, penetrates well, elastic and unlikely to check.